foxfoxfox7/quantarhei/README.md

 # QUANTArhei: Open Quantum System Theory for Molecular Systems

-### See below for some example edits by Kieran Fox

 Quantarhei is in flux, but it already provides helper classes to define molecules, their aggregates and their interaction with external environment.
 It can calculate absorption spectra of individual molecules and their